electricui/electricui-embedded/README.md

 As an array (or structure) is just a series of consecutive bytes in memory, plainly reading these out and copying in is fine providing the correct formatting (UI is responsible for decoding and encoding correctly).

 Generally there shouldn't be any issues with this providing the total payload size (arrayElements * elementSize) doesn't exceed the max payload length.
+Future offset based messaging should handle this down the track.

 ## Checksum

 The checksum uses the CRC16 method defined at http://www.sal.wisc.edu/st5000/documents/tables/crc16.c and covers all data between (but not including) the preamble and checksum value/EOT.

+The embedded library uses a running CRC approach, where each byte is computed on ingest and a copy of the CRC held across the encode or decode of a given packet.

 ___